wenlng/go-captcha/README.md

 `go-captcha` supports the following four CAPTCHA types, each with unique interaction methods, generation logic, and application scenarios:

 1. **Click CAPTCHA**: Users click specified points or characters on the main image, supporting text and graphic modes.
-2. **Slide CAPTCHA**: Users slide a puzzle piece to the correct position on the main image, supporting basic and drag modes.
+2. **Slide CAPTCHA**: Users slide a puzzle piece to the correct position on the main image, supporting basic and drag-drop modes.
-3. **Rotate CAPTCHA**: Users rotate a thumbnail to align with the main image’s angle.
+3. **Drag-Drop CAPTCHA**: A variant of the Slide CAPTCHA, allowing users to drag-drop a puzzle piece to a target position within a larger range.
-4. **Drag-Drop CAPTCHA**: A variant of the Slide CAPTCHA, allowing users to drag a puzzle piece to a target position within a larger range.
+4. **Rotate CAPTCHA**: Users rotate a thumbnail to align with the main image’s angle.

 <br/>